The Story of Atayne

 The experience left him with an uneasy feeling: what nasty chemicals were being absorbed into his body as he was trying to make himself healthier by running?
 He decided to do some research and found out some remarkable things:

-- Current performance apparel is based on out of date technologies that pose harm to people and the planet.
+Most performance apparel is based on out of date technologies that pose harm to people and the planet.

 - Newer technologies exist that are not only safer, they perform better.